yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 ### Interface definition (API)

 The key idea behind components is for them to be reused and abstract complexities.
-Good components are designed well such that they can be reused in multiple scenarios and users do not have to know how they work internally before using them.
-For components, API refers to configuration options which would the component developer would expose to other developers to specify.
+Good components are designed in a way that they can be reused in multiple scenarios, and users do not have to know how they work internally before using them.
+In the case of components, API refers to configuration options that the component developer would expose to other developers for specification.

 - What are the configuration options you would allow for the component? (`props` in React).
 What would be reasonable defaults?
 - Follow the [Open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) - the component should be open for extension but closed for modification.